-Criteria: Utah Code 11-36a-601 requires the City to prepare and submit an annual impact fee report to the state that includes the following details:
+Criteria: Utah Code 11-36a-601 requires the City to prepare and submit an annual impact fee schedule to the state that includes the following:

-- 1) the year in which the impact fees were received, - 2) the project from which the funds were collected, - 3) the capital projects for which the funds are budgeted, and - 4) the projected schedule for expenditure.
+- 1) The source and amount of all money collected, earned and received during the fiscal year. - 2) Each expenditure from impact fee funds during the fiscal year. - 3) An accounting of impact fee funds on hand at the end of the fiscal year, including: - a) the year in which the impact fees were received; - b) the project from which the funds were collected; - c) the capital projects for which the funds are budgeted; and - d) the projected schedule for expenditure.

-Condition: For the year ended June 30, 2017, the City did not timely submit a report that included all of the required information.
-The City's report did not include information for items 3) and 4) above.
+Condition: For the year ended June 30, 2018, the City did not timely submit a schedule that included all of the required information.

 Cause: In years prior to fiscal year 2017, the City spent all impact fees in the year they were received and there were no unspent impact fees at fiscal year-end.
-Consequently, the City deemed the report not applicable in prior fiscal years.
+Consequently, the City deemed the schedule not applicable for years prior to fiscal year 2017.